arangodb/arangodb/Documentation/Books/Users/Aql/GraphOperations.md

 * {*key1.key2* : *value1*, *key3* : *value2*} : It is possible to chain keys, which means that a document *{key1 : {key2 : value1}, key3 : value2}* would be a match
 * [{*key1* : *value1*}, {*key2* : *value2*}] : Returns the vertices/edges that match one of the examples, which means that either *key1* or *key2* are set with the corresponding value

-!SUBSECTION The complexity of the shortest path algorithms
+### The complexity of the shortest path algorithms

 Most of the functions described in this chapter calculate the shortest paths for subsets of the graphs vertices.
 Hence the complexity of these functions depends of the chosen algorithm for this task.
 For